 Until my early thirties, I never really thought about the aesthetics of my labia.
-I did watch my share of porn over the years, took a few peeks at my vagina when I was younger after chatting with my girl friends, and was inspired when Sex and the City’s Charlotte tentatively checked out hers in the mirror.
-But I also had the privilege to not give it much thought, perhaps from my religious upbringing, my own self-confidence, or the fact that it wasn’t really a topic amongst my entourage at that time.
-I never questioned my labia’s size, its colour, or its shape, never wondered if it was all ‘consistent’ with what I’d seen online.
+I did watch my share of porn over the years, took a few peeks at my vagina when I was younger after chatting with my girlfriends, and was inspired when Sex and the City’s Charlotte tentatively checked out hers in the mirror.
+But I also had the privilege of not giving it much thought, perhaps from my religious upbringing, my self-confidence, or the fact that it wasn’t a topic amongst my entourage at that time.
+I never questioned my labia’s size, its colour, or its shape, and never wondered if it was all ‘consistent’ with what I’d seen online.
 What I had always been self-conscious of though, was my body hair, and more specifically, my pubic hair.
 I’m sure I’m not the only one who tortured themselves with grooming politics.

 I’m not going to lie, I’m still trying to eradicate my body hair today, but I have developed a healthier relationship with it.
 While the mere sight of hair used to make me pull the razor out, I now surprise myself at not caring so much and set it free, to some extent.
 But hard habits and years of brainwashing die hard.
 I spent years trying to groom my bikini line, only to find out later on that my labia hair was there to protect me, and that nature’s work was wonderful.

 As I grow older and learn more about my body and all its powers, I keep wondering what would happen if we were to free ourselves from society’s say on what the female body should look like.
 Would we be more carefree?
 Would we still spend thousands on all sorts of hair removal treatments designed to meet unattainable beauty standards?